 In past years this would set off my panic button but this summer I cannot wait!
 I have been working hard to get ahead here on MDV so that I can spend a lot of time relaxing and vacationing with my kids this summer.
 With beach days, backpacking and camping trips planned, a day trip to LA to see the Cubs play the Dodgers, and a trip to Minnesota to see some of my favorite people in the world, this summer is going to be all right!

-And with summer comes BBQs.
-And with BBQs comes vegan potato salad.
+And with summer comes vegan potlucks and barbeques.
+And with potlucks and barbeques comes vegan potato salad.

 Potato salad is a straight-forward salad with few ingredients.
 For that reason, we need to make sure that we treat all our ingredients just right.